South African Press Association

-The South African Press Association (SAPA) was the national news agency of South Africa until its closure in 2015.
+The South African Press Association (SAPA) was the national news agency of South Africa from 1938 until its closure on 31 March 2015.

 History

 The agency was established on 1 July 1938 by major South African newspapers to facilitate the sharing of news.
 Reuters had dominated the internal supply of news in South Africa until 1938.
 When SAPA was founded, Reuters retained the exclusive right to supply it with world news.
 Reuters ended this partnership in 1995, when it began expanding its own Southern African activities in competition with SAPA.
 In February 1938, the constitution for the new agency was framed, and by April that year, it became a co-operative news agency under the control of every British and Afrikaans newspaper that wished to join.

 During the apartheid era, the agency was criticised by the ruling National Party for inadequate reporting of the government's viewpoint and Afrikaner culture.

 From 1964 to 1981, SAPA owned a subsidiary in the Inter-Africa News Agency (IANA) in neighbouring Rhodesia (later Zimbabwe), which was later taken over by the Zimbabwe Mass Media Trust.